 Young people are busy and they crave more reading on the go; therefore, the market for reading apps is flourishing.
 Let’s talk about what this market has to offer and how to build an ebook reader app.
-In the end, we’ll calculate a rough estimate of the cost to make an eReader app like Kindle.
+At the end of this article, we’ll calculate a rough estimate of the cost to make an eReader app like Kindle.